AryanKaji/Custom_Hash/README.md

    - Applies XOR (`^`) with the ASCII value of the character.
 3. Converts the final hash value into an 8-digit hexadecimal string using `stringstream`.

 > Note: This is not a cryptographic hash and is not intended for secure applications.
+It's smiply for education purpose.

 ---